luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/03-nanofabrication.md

 ### Cracking Blueprints

-The digital restrictions that prevent singleand multi-use blueprints from being shared can be defeated, given enough time.
+The digital restrictions that prevent single- and multi-use blueprints from being shared can be defeated, given enough time.
 This requires a Program Test task action with a timeframe of 6 months (or 3 days in a time-accelerated VR).
 If you succeed, the blueprint can be re-used and copied freely.

 ## Printing Tests